Italian Prime Minister Conte to offer resignation amid political crisis | DW | 20.08.2019

 Recent opinion polls have seen support for Salvini's anti-immigrant League party surge while support for the Five Star Movement has dropped significantly.

-By trying to trigger early elections, Salvini hopes to capitalize on his party's popularity and become Italy's next prime minister.
+By trying to trigger early elections, analysts believe Salvini hopes to capitalize on his party's popularity and become Italy's next prime minister.

 The anti-establishment, populist M5S party has closed ranks ahead of a possible confidence vote in parliament.
 It stopped short of completely cutting ties with Interior Minister Salvini's far-right League party, however.
 (19.08.2019)